My Cat Has Black Spots on His Lips and Nose

 See files for Cats

-When kittens are born, they are not the exact same color they will be when they become adult.
+When kittens are born, they are not the same color they will be when they become adult.
 Even their eyes are not usually the same since all cats are born with blue eyes.
 Only later will different pigments develop.
 However, after 12 to 18 months most cats should be the color they will be for the rest of their lives.
 If there are any changes to their skin color, it is uncommon.
 This is the case if we start to see black spots develop on parts of the cat, specifically the nose, eyelids, gums, lips or ears.

 This AnimalWised article explains why your cat has black spots on their lips and nose.
-The main reason for this is due to something called lentigo in cats, something which is not dangerous.
+The main reason for this is due to something called lentigo in cats, a condition which is not dangerous.
 However, we should always take them to a veterinarian in case there is a less benign reason for black spot development.

 What is lentigo in cats?

 Lentigo (lentigo simplex) is an dermatological process characterized by the formation of one or more black or dark spots on a cat's skin.
 These spots are called macules and they present at the point of skin where the dermis and epidermis meet.
 We can see these spots in areas with little fur, which is why we can see black spots on their nose and lips.

 These lesions consist of an accumulation of melanocytes (melanocytic hyperplasia), the cells that accumulate the pigment called melanin in the cutaneous basal layer.
 Melanin is responsible for all dark colors in a cat's skin, the only cats with a complete absence of melanin are albino cats.
 The melanocytes do not cause any thickening of the skin, but they do create visible black spots.

 The most commonly affected areas by lentigo in cats are: